JetBrains/Qodana/topics/code-coverage.md

 in the root directory of a project.

     For the [%dotnet%](dotnet.md) linter, add the <a href="https://www.nuget.org/packages/coverlet.msbuild"><code>coverlet.msbuild</code></a> and [`coverlet.collector`](https://www.nuget.org/packages/coverlet.collector) packages to the test project.
+Also, for the [%dotnet%](dotnet.md) linter check whether a code coverage report contains information about generated files.

 ## Run code coverage
 {id="run-code-coverage"}